MelisAnaturk/dementia_risk_score/README.md

 ### 2.1 Mining GP prescription and clinical events data
 Dementia cases were identified through primary care and secondary care records, death reports and self-report (at baseline only, to exclude pre-existing cases).
 Participants were classified as a dementia case if they had a record of a primary or secondary diagnosis of dementia in their health/death records or had been prescribed a common 'dementia drugs' (e.g., memantine).

-I recommend first familiarizing yourself with the [Primary care data](https://biobank.ndph.ox.ac.uk/showcase/ukb/docs/primary_care_data.pdf).
+I recommend first familiarizing yourself with [this pdf describing the primary care data](https://biobank.ndph.ox.ac.uk/showcase/ukb/docs/primary_care_data.pdf).
 The script ```extract_diagnoses_from_primary_care.py``` searches through the gp clinical events records (i.e., ```gp_clinical.csv```) and identifies participants with read codes (e.g., bnf, dmd, read_v2) corresponding to several diseases of interest (e.g., dementia, stroke).
 The output is a csv file of all participants who have atleast one of the listed read codes of interest ("participants_with_dementia.csv").
 These participants are then assigned a value of "1" and merged back to the original dataframe in the series of r scripts described below.
 Similarly, ```extract_prescriptions_from_primary_care.py``` mines the database containing prescription records (i.e. ```gp_scripts.csv```).
 The list of read codes for each disease/medication class of interest was created using [all_lkps_maps_v2](https://biobank.ndph.ox.ac.uk/showcase/refer.cgi?id=592), with the final list contained in ```read_codes.csv```.